GX-CHEN/gimp_tutorial/articles/convert_pdf_to_600ppi_tiff.md

 # Convert PDF to 600ppi TIFF

 Just like PhotoShop, Gimp can convert back-and-forth between different file formats.
-In this tutorial, we'll convert a PDF file (with two pages), to be two different TIFF images (with 600ppi).
+In this tutorial, we'll convert a PDF file (with two pages), to be two separate TIFF images (with 600ppi).

 ## Installation

 Gimp is a free software across all three major Operating System: Windows, Mac, and Linux.
-In this tutorial we'll use Windows for demo, but the same steps can be shared across Mac and Linux users (with minor difference).
+In this tutorial we'll use Windows for demo, but the same steps can be shared across Mac and Linux users (with trivial difference).

 Gimp can be downloaded here: https://www.gimp.org/downloads/.
-Simply download it for your specific OS, and use the installer to install.
+Simply download the installer for your specific OS, and click to install.
 After installation complete, open the Gimp app.
 Notice that the "first time open" might take a few minutes, because it'll query the available plugins and install them.
-Also make sure you have internet connection when opening it.
+Also make sure you have internet connection.

 ## Step-to-step Instructions